bjodah/local-aider/README.md

 ## TODOs
-- [ ] the prompt template might not be working quite right, looking at the logs, and responses, \n\n might not be correctly escaped, I see occurences of "nn" and "nnnn"
+- [ ] the prompt template might not be working quite right, looking at the logs, and responses, \n\n might not be correctly escaped, I see occurrences of "nn" and "nnnn"
 - [ ] litellm proxy does not seem to propagate request interruption

 # Demo